hand-e-fr/OpenHosta/docs/doc.md

 ---

 We hope you find all the information you need.
-We are proud to present the first version of this project.
+We are proud to present the new version of this project.
 The OpenHosta team. :)

 ---